EMarnus/MyCostTracker/README.md

   - Added input validation & limit to printing 2 decimals. [commit](https://github.com/EMarnus/MyCostTracker/commit/0867a14ea5412b8e253080d62c9ba473ca6902f8)
   - ![Print Error](./images/printError.PNG)

-- When trying to print while the sheet is empty, an error ends program
+- When trying to print while the sheet is empty, an error ends the program.
-- When trying to delete an item while the sheet is empty, an error ends program
+- When trying to delete an item while the sheet is empty, an error ends the program.
     - Both print and delete errors were fixed but adding a check for the database, [commit](https://github.com/EMarnus/MyCostTracker/commit/6ccd38bc8930f48c721aae8824aa7ee4614c9358)
     ![Empty Database Handling](./images/Empty%20database%20handling.PNG)

+- Further testing found that if you delete all items in the database and then try to print you get an error that kills the program.

 ### Unfixed Bugs